csswizardry/typecsset/README.md

 **<cite>Typecsset</cite> (type·set, /ˈtīpˌset/) is a small Sass library for setting type on the web.**

+It gives you an automatic, pixel-perfect, baseline grid across all textual HTML elements based entirely on just a few settings of your choice.
+Baseline grids without the headaches.

 ## Implementation

 Using Typecsset couldn’t be easier.
 Download the Sass file, predefine any